-The Dartmoor Pony Society is the Mother society of the breed and represents the Pedigree Dartmoor Pony worldwide.
+The Dartmoor Pony Society is the guardian of the rare breed and represents the Registered Dartmoor Pony worldwide.
 We welcome all new members.

 Transfers and Loans

 If you are transferring ownership of a Dartmoor pony, exporting a Dartmoor pony or when wishing to lease or loan a Dartmoor pony click on Transfers and Loans for the necessary information about fees and procedure.

 Online Stud Book

 To access Grassroots, please follow this link to the Online Stud Book

 All fully paid up members can access Grassroots.
 If you have mislaid this form or have forgotten your access details please contact the Office.

 The DPS runs several competitions throughout the year including the Dartmoor Pony Society TopSpec Performance Awards, the DPS Ridden Showing Series, Part-Bred Awards, South West Awards and the Inhand Showing Award.
 For more details on the different schemes, please visit the Awards page.